 Craft stores typically have lots of small objects that work well.
 Miniature toys, such as Barbie accessories, are also good sources.

 Although often more expensive, you can buy objects specifically for sound sorting.
-Here are some examples:
+Check out the language objects from Montessori Services.

 Montessori Monday Link-Up